evanw/esbuild/README.md

   --resolve-extensions=...
 A comma-separated list of implicit extensions --metafile=...
-Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead
+Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead --pure=N                  Mark the name N as a pure function for tree shaking

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file